 I just finished reading James Kwak’s Economism: Bad Economics and the Rise of Inequality.
 Here is a quick review of the book.

 Imagine a first-year economics student.
-After attending six lectures in introductory economics, and carefully studying the first six chapters of his economics textbook, he gets comfortable with the basic supply-demand model.
-Bedazzled by the potential uses of this simple model and explanatory power of economics in general (looking at the covers of economics made fun books convinces him about this), he starts thinking that the supply-demand model is the only thing that he needs to know.
-As a firm believer of market solutions to everything, he quits school in order to give it back to you, the people.
-He becomes a politician (or advisor, author, columnist, the president…) and starts applying what he learned from an introduction to introductory economics to real world problems.
-Because he skipped all other courses, he does not have any idea about how to conduct research on these important societal problems.
-So he bases all of his policy decisions (or suggestions) on the basic supply-demand model and a little bit of armchair reasoning.
+After attending six lectures in introductory economics, and carefully studying the first six chapters of his economics textbook, s/he gets comfortable with the basic supply-demand model.
+Bedazzled by the potential uses of this simple model and explanatory power of economics in general (looking at the covers of economics made fun books convinces her/him about this), s/he starts thinking that the supply-demand model is the only thing that s/he needs to know.
+As a firm believer of market solutions to everything, s/he quits school in order to give it back to you, the people.
+S/he becomes a politician (or adviser, author, columnist, the president…) and starts applying what s/he learned from the textbook to real-world problems.
+Because s/he skipped all other courses, s/he does not have any idea about how to conduct research on these important societal problems.
+So s/he bases all of his policy decisions (or suggestions) on the basic supply-demand model and a little bit of armchair reasoning.
 James Kwak’s book, Economism, is a critique of this student’s abuse of basic economics.

 More properly, Economism is a book on the dangers of applying simplistic economic models to complex real-world problems.
 According to Kwak, economism is the act of trying to explain all social phenomena and to solve all societal problems with basic economics.

 “[Economism] rests on the premise that people, companies, and markets behave according to the abstract, two-dimensional illustrations of an Economics 101 textbook, even though assumptions behind these diagrams virtually never hold in the real world.”
 (Chp.1)